indigorave/mws-restaurant-stage-1/README.md

 Tracy Fussell

 ## Acknowledgements
 I would like to thank Forrest(FEND) my Udacity mentor.
 His tutoring was instrumental in helping me understand service workers.
+I also used https://developers.google.com/web/ilt/pwa/caching-files-with-service-worker for creating my service worker.